 Our Scoliosis Practice

-We assign each patient a care coordinator who will coordinate care with your insurance company, and manage all paperwork regarding your care.
+In addition, we assign each patient a care coordinator who will coordinate care with your insurance company, and manage all paperwork regarding your care.

-A physician or physician assistant is available 24 hours a day to provide prompt access to care in the event of an emergency.
+Additionally, for our patients, a physician or physician assistant is available 24 hours a day to provide prompt access to care in the event of an emergency.

 Richard A. Hostin, MD